microsoft/aks-dev-day/labs/setup.md

     ![](content/image-3.png "Azure Cloud Shell Bash prompt")
     >![](content/idea.png) Use ***shift+insert*** to paste the commands from this document into the cloud shell terminal

-## Task 2
+## Task 2: Create Azure Container Registry
-In this task you will create the AKS Cluster that you will use for the labs in this workshop
+In this task you will create an azure container registry and later link the registry to your Kubernetes cluster to easily and securely pull images.

 1. First, generate a unique name and create a resource group to organize the resources we will create in the Lab.
 An Azure resource group is a logical container into which Azure resources are deployed and managed.